shazlanamirul8/Invistico_Airline/README.md

 # Invistico_Airline
-Using MySQL to analyze Invistico Airline passenger satisfaction data,  exploring service ratings such as food and drink, gate location,  and inflight entertainment to uncover what drives customer satisfaction.
+Using MySQL to analyze Invistico Airline passenger satisfaction data to find out what makes passengers satisfied or dissatisfied, covering service ratings, customer types and flight classes.

 ## Executive Summary